-This provision is developed in accordance with the ethical principles adopted by international organizations on the ethics of scientific publications:
+This guide follows the ethical principles adopted by international organizations on ethics in scientific publishing:

-Recommendations of the European Association of Scientific Editors (The European Association of Science Editors (EASE)).
+- Guidelines of the European Association of Science Editors (EASE));

-International Standards for Editors and Authors (International standards for editors and authors) developed by the Committee on Publication Ethics - Committee on Publication Ethics (COPE);
+- International Standards for Editors and Authors developed by the Committee on Publication Ethics (COPE).

-The editors have the exclusive right to accept the manuscript for publication or to reject it as inconsistent with the requirements of a scientific publication accepted in the journal, as well as to withdraw an already published article if facts are discovered that were not known during the review.
+The editors hold the exclusive right to accept a manuscript for publication or to reject it as failing to meet the requirements for a scientific publication adopted by the journal.
+An already published article may be retracted if the editors discover facts of misconduct that were not known during the review process.

-The manuscript may be rejected by the editors at the stage preceding the review for the following reasons:
+A manuscript may be declined by the editors without review for the following reasons:

-- inconsistency of the article with the subject matter of the journal and branches accepted by the scientific publication;
+- the article does not fit with the aims and scope of the journal and the domains covered by it;

-- violation of ethical principles that guide the editors of the journal.
+- the principles of ethical publishing that guide the editors of the journal are not observed;

-- plagiarism, unjustified or excessive quoting, as well as a large percentage of self-citations.
+- the manuscript contains plagiarism, unjustified or excessive citations, and a large percentage of self-citation;

 - data falsification;